w3ctag/packaging-on-the-web/README.md

 > *Note: Efficient delivery is the aim of [pipelining in HTTP 1.1](http://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html) (and [HTTPbis](http://tools.ietf.org/html/draft-ietf-httpbis-p1-messaging-25#section-6.3.2)) and [multiplexing in HTTP 2.0](http://tools.ietf.org/html/draft-ietf-httpbis-http2-09#section-2.2).
 These enable multiple requests to be passed, and responded to, over the same persistent connection.
 But they do not enable the server to deliver content for predicted requests.*

+I don't think "they do not enable the server to deliver content for predicted requests" is true.
+SPDY/HTTP 2.0 have both server push (http://www.igvita.com/2013/06/12/innovating-with-http-2.0-server-push/) and server hint (http://www.chromium.org/spdy/link-headers-and-server-hint).
+I don't get what these packages buy us over that.  in both cases, you'd need tooling to figure out all of the things that need to go into your 'package'.
+With push, rather than building an archive and creating an entirely new specification/workflow around understanding that archive, you just send an extra header.  the other benefit of relying on spdy/http2 is that you can control caching on a more granular level.  if one little gif or one js file changes, you dont need to invalidate the entire archive, just that one file.

+It seems like allowing people to combine the benefits of
+  1. spdy/http2 server push/hints
+  2. serviceWorkers
+  3. server/build-time tooling
+would allow people to do anything you could do with these packages and would be more of a "extensible web" thing to do.  this kindof feels app-cachey.
+Maybe I am missing something though, is there something fundamentally that one of these packages could do those 3 could not?

+** sorry, I didn't know the best place to put these comments or who to direct them to, so I just put them here.
+Please, feel free to tell me where a better place to put them would be, or who to address them to, or if you want me to articulate further, or that I am dumb ;) **

 > *Note: The `rel=prefetch` link relation prompts the browser to access additional HTML pages that have not yet been requested by the user, but again this is a different facility; there is no such think as prefetching stylesheets, scripts or images as these are already required for the page by the time the browser knows about them.*

 > *Note: given that browsers can typically have more than one connection open to a website, and download files in parallel, is there an argument for supporting having multiple packages associated with a given page?*